 Shame is very similar to anxiety - it provokes us to hide, to flee, to escape either our own judgment or the judgment of others.
 Yes, we can very easily become embarrassed where the only observer of our act is our own self.
 And although shame and anxiety often go hand in hand, the major difference between these two feelings is that the anxiety occurs as a result of perceived threat or danger - either to our physical well being or merely to our ego; whereas shame is the result of being perceived in such a manner that makes us feel like we are expelled, rejected or dishonoured.
 The famous story in which Adam and Eve are being exiled from the Garden of Eden illustrates the experience of shame quite well.
 After consuming the fruit from The Tree of Knowledge, not only they become ashamed of being naked around each other, but have to bare the additional embarrassment of their acts being seen by God.
 The key motif in all our experiences of shame involves being seen by others (or ourselves) as doing something wrong or bad.

 If, however, our pride or glory is threatened by pointing out the wrongness of our doings, the initial drive to express ourselves turns into shame.
 If such regulatory mechanism did not exist, how would a proud person know where to stop, what to do, what is right and what is wrong?
 On a side note, pride is one of the biggest causes of feeling ashamed.
-It is often the pride that makes a person to go over limits of what is right or wrong and it disrupts the unity of mental balance, just like in a biblical myth of Adam and Eve.
+It is often the pride that makes a person to go over limits of what is right or wrong as it disrupts the unity of mental (or physical, social, or cultural) balance, just like in a biblical myth of Adam and Eve.

 The similar pattern of disruption of the order is illustrated in the myth of Prometheus who steals the knowledge (fire) from gods and shares it with humans.
 Enraged gods punish Prometheus for giving humans the opportunity of having a divine knowledge and expel him from the position of god.
 Here again, the pride that follows the acquisition and spread of knowledge turns into shame - being dishonoured and exiled.